 Since it was snowing heavily, we decided to have dinner at the restaurant located at the hotel lobby, All Day Dining Verde.
-I highly recommend this restaurant!
-For dinner, every dish in the menu cost 500yen.
-And we had further discount as hotel guests (10% iirc).
-[Update: Verde now serves shabu shabu for dinner instead of this 500 yen per item menu.]
+At least the food was pretty good.

 We took the JR train from Sapporo station to Minami Otaru station (which was nearer to Marchen Intersection than Otaru station).
 There was no escalator nor elevator from the platform to the exit at Minami Otaru station, so hubby had to carry the stroller with MY sleeping inside up a long flight of stairs!
 Not a good start at all… After that, we had to push the stroller through the snow (which was seriously hard work) to get to Marchen Intersection.
 Once we reached, we immediately went to Le Tao Main store for a break.

 After we had our much-needed coffee and my mandatory dose of Le Tao’s double fromage cheesecake, we climbed up the clock tower of the Le Tao store to check out the scenery from the observation floor.
 I love looking at Otaru in winter when it is covered in snow.
 Somehow, Otaru just looks nicer in winter than in summer.

 After we were well-rested, we continued our stroll along Sakaimachi.
 You can read about Sakaimachi on this post from my previous visit in June, shall not repeat myself.
 We walked and ate and walked until we finally reached Otaru canal.